 2. Days in billing period—The number of days in the billing period has a direct impact on your total bill, so it’s important to take note of this when comparing your bill to a previous cycle.

 3. Rate class—We have different rate classes such as residential, business and pump accounts, among others, that are based on electricity demand, system load and necessary infrastructure.

 4. Kilowatt-hour charge—This is the rate at which your actual use is charged.
 For residential accounts, the first 1,000 kWh is charged at 10.25 cents per kWh.
-The kWh charge recovers not only the cost of electricity, but the cost of system infrastructure.
+The kWh charge recovers the cost of of producing your power.
 To account for the higher capacity equipment needed for the additional demand on the system, use exceeding 1,000 kWh is charged at 14 cents per kWh.
 This rate structure encourages conservation and reduces the impact of prices on low- and fixed-income members.

 5. Power cost adjustment—The power cost adjustment is based on the cost of fuel used to generate the electricity you use.
 The cost of coal or natural gas changes monthly.
 If the cost is different than budgeted, the savings or excess cost is reflected in this adjustment.

-7. Base charge—This is a flat monthly fee to cover the part of the cost of operating the business that is not factored into the kWh charge.
+7. Base charge—This is a flat monthly fee to cover the infrastructure in place to deliver power and the overhead not factored into the kWh charge.
 This amount is based on rate class.

 8. Florida gross receipts—This is a 2.5641% tax imposed on the sale, delivery or transportation of natural gas, manufactured gas or electricity to retail consumers in Florida.
 The taxes collected are paid directly to the state of Florida.